LSDemian/unity3d-store/README.md

 ####unity3d-store v0.1 debug & release

 - The **debug** version can be used for debugging (well... duh!).
 It'll print out various log messages that can help you understand how to fix things.
 If you want to ask a question, we'll need you to run with this unitypackage and show us the log.
 - On Android, there's another difference between **debug** and **release** versions.
-The difference is that when you run the **debug** you'll be able to test actual purchases (without even providing a valid public key) while with the **release** version you'll actually have to provide a valid publick key and upload the app binary to the dev console and do all the rest of Google's requirements.
+The difference is that when you run the **debug** you'll be able to test actual purchases (without even providing a valid public key) while with the **release** version you'll actually have to provide a valid public key and upload the app binary to the dev console and do all the rest of Google's requirements.

 [unity3d-store v0.1 debug](http://bit.ly/10Be6tF)
 [unity3d-store v0.1 release](http://bit.ly/12QW3iz)